 Kim coaches lawyers who are leaders in the integrative law movement.
-Her clients are leaders who seek to transform their own lives and practices as part of a broader plan to transform law.
+Her clients include leaders who seek to transform their own lives and practices as part of a broader plan to transform law.
+She advises community leaders around the world.
 She also consults with law schools, courts, communities and law firms about implementing integrative law models.
 She is available for private one-on-one or small group retreats.

 Workshop Leader and Trainer

 Kim has a broad range of training and workshop subjects.
 Most fall under the umbrella of integrative law and the models and approaches in the movement.
 Some of her presentations address the overall movement in law and paradigm shift.
 Others are focused on specific aspects of the movement, drawing upon her practical experience as a lawyer, coupled with her broad knowledge and experience of the integrative law movement.

 She leads programs on collaboration, civility for litigators, restorative justice, working with victims and offenders, skills-based courses on conflict and communication, career and quality of life issues, holistic law, and several other topics.
 She was the main presenter at a joint conference for business leaders and lawyers in Melbourne, Florida in July, 2012, Partnering for Success.

 Kim has led dozens of teleclasses and on-line seminars.
 She hosted the Lawyers as Agents of Evolutionary Change series.

 Kim is a member of the executive committee of American Bar Association Alternative Dispute Resolution Task Force on Legal Education, ADR and Practical Problem-Solving, LEAPS.
 She works with law schools and professors seeking to incorporate integrative law models and problem-solving approaches.
 She was a consultant on the team for two conferences on Lawyers at Peacemakers and Healers at Phoenix Law School and is consulting with several other law schools on events in the coming year.